 If you believe that values are going to appreciate in the long run, then throwing in all your savings at once and praying for the lambo might make sense.
 It may also be the case that you don’t really have a lot of money lying around waiting to bring you generous returns.
 In that case, you might want to consider investing gradually and catch the early train.

 No matter your investment strategy decision, ICONOMI is here to make investing simple.
-On our platform you can choose among single cryptocurrencies or browse through over 30 Digital Portfolios managed by Experts who will take care of your savings, diversify them, or even protect them in the case of a bear market.
+On our platform you can choose among single cryptocurrencies or browse through over 30 Crypto Funds managed by Experts who will take care of your savings, diversify them, or even protect them in the case of a bear market.